JoelMoro/TFM/scripts/README.md

 ./scsplit_pipeline.sh --barcodes /path/to/barcodes.tsv --bam /path/to/bam.bam --outdir /path/to/output --n 12 --vcf /path/to/vcf --fasta /path/to/fasta

 ````

+With the output you will be able to identify to which samples your cells are related to and modify it manually in the metadata of the seurat object.
+This will enable more cells for the TRUST4 step.
 ## Running TRUST4 for BD rhapsody

 **Example Call**